Phase projection errors in rf-driven optically pumped magnetometers: Theory

-The atomic spin will now be precessing in a plane orthogonal to the new vector of the magnetic field.
-This will be our new $z_y$-axis and the spin will be precessing in $x_yy$-plane.
-In this new coordinate system, defined by $x_z,y,z_y$, the TSM will operate without further modifications, except for the slightly changed $\alpha$ and modified initial conditions.
+Let us consider a rotation around $y$-axis (Fig.~\ref{fig:y-axis-rotation}).
+The atomic spin will now precess in a plane orthogonal to the new magnetic field vector.
+This defines our new $z_y$-axis, with the spin precessing in the $x_yy$-plane.
+In this new coordinate system, defined by $x_z,y,z_y$, the TSM operates without further modifications, except for a slightly changed $\alpha$ and modified initial conditions.
 Consequently, we have

-The $x$-rotation case is more complex, and the transformation will be performed in two steps, as indicated in Fig.~\ref{fig:slow_geometry}.
-First, by $x$-rotation we obtain a $xy'z'$-coordinate system, but as vector $\vec{k}$ is not in the $xz'$-plane, the model we developed for TSM cannot be applied, cf.~Fig.~\ref{fig:slow_geometry}~a).
-In the next step we perform a rotation around the $z'$-axis by a suitable angle $\theta$ so that $\vec{k}$ appears to be in $x_xz_x$-plane, see Fig.~\ref{fig:slow_geometry}~b).
+The $x$-rotation case is more complex, and the transformation will be performed in two steps (Fig.~\ref{fig:slow_geometry}).
+First, by $x$-rotation we obtain a $xy'z'$-coordinate system, but as vector $\vec{k}$ is not in the $xz'$-plane, the model we developed for TSM cannot be applied, cf.~Fig.~\ref{fig:slow_geometry}~(a).
+Next, we perform a rotation around the $z'$-axis by an angle $\theta$ to bring $\vec{k}$ into the $x_xz_x$-plane, cf.~Fig.~\ref{fig:slow_geometry}~(b).
 The detailed description of the transformation is:

 including the approximation for $\theta$ for a small rotation angle $\beta$.
-After some math we obtain \begin{widetext}
+After some calculations we obtain